bergoid/gt/README.rst

   'gtcommit' performs the following actions:

-  1   If the CWD is not under version control with git,
+  1   If the CWD is not under version control
-      this script will abort.
+      with git, this script will abort.

   2. Look for an executable file named 'precommit' in the Current Working Directory (CWD) and run it, if found.

-  3. Run the script 'clean-this' in your CWD.

-  4. If the option -A is passed, all files in the git working tree are updated to the index.
+  3. If the option "-A" is passed, all files in the git working tree are updated to the index.
 Not recommended!

-  5. The files are committed with commit message MSG.
+  4. The files are committed with commit message "MSG".
 If no argument is given, the commit message must be typed into a text editor that will open automatically.

+  See also: 'gtnew', 'gtclone'

 gtnew
 -----